How do I know that its possible to recover from a personality disorder?

 I am who I am, and that self, and all the experiences I have had are part of what I bring to psychotherapy.
 They are in the room with both of us when I am working with clients.

 That self includes my experience of childhood trauma.

 I have had a circuitous pathway to becoming a psychotherapist.

 It wasn't something I dreamed about when I was young, but as I have grown, so has my commitment to doing this work.

 As a young woman, I wanted to be an artist.

 There was a strong thread of interest in the visual arts running through our family.
 I had always loved drawing and painting and the strong feeling it gave me of being carried away by the moment and act of painting.
-Colour, shape form, line, the texture of sense of paint and the physical immersion in .
+Colour, shape form, line, the texture and sense of paint and the physical immersion in the act of painting.
 It was a way of being inside and outside myself at the same time.

 I suppose if I had been more sophisticated I would have said it was my form of meditation.

 As an artist, I had my successes - and my ho- hum moments.
 At 35, I found myself on the treadmill of art-world aspiration: painting, exhibiting, networking, and as I got more work, teaching.

 Art isn't a career - I remember someone saying - well, I tried my darndest to make it mine.